tarombo/familytree-sunburst/README.md

 # familytree-sunburst
-Produce a family treee display which can be viewed in a web browser from a GEDCOM file.
+Produce a family treee display, from a GEDCOM file, which can be viewed/zoomed/hovered in a web browser.

 ![example as image](https://github.com/johnandrea/familytree-sunburst/blob/master/examples/family.png)